 One Everest student, Nguyen Viet Khanh Linh, who is studying for the International English Language Testing System (IELTS)—the world’s most popular English language proficiency test for higher education—said she was worried she wouldn’t be able to stay on track for her test in May.
-Currently pursuing an Advance Diploma in Multimedia at Arena Multimedia Education Center in Hanoi, Linh’s plan is to transfer to an exchange program in Korea, Singapore or Europe to complete a bachelor degree after earning the 30-month program diploma.
+Currently pursuing an Advanced Diploma in Multimedia at Arena Multimedia Education Center in Hanoi, Linh’s plan is to transfer to an exchange program in Korea, Singapore or Europe to complete a bachelor’s degree after earning the 30-month program diploma.

 “I’m not sure which exchange programs I will join eventually, but almost all of them ask for IELTS as a prerequisite,” Linh said.
-“I’m trying to get it done in my first year before the arts workload gets heavier.
+“I’m trying to get it done in my first year before the art workload gets heavier.
 I [was] afraid I [wouldn’t] be able to study for IELTS and work on my portfolio at the same time.”

-Everest had fortunately been developing an online-learning solution for some time.
-After experimenting with a range of products, Everest had settled on a platform that facilitated a live online class that, much as Minerva does in its active learning platform, takes advantage of the learning science around active learning to create an experience in which students are interacting with each other and the teacher in real time and taking part in learning games.
+Everest had fortunately been developing an online learning solution for some time.
+After experimenting with a range of products, Everest had settled on a platform that facilitated a live online class that, much as Minerva does in its active learning platform, takes advantage of the learning science around active learning to create an experience in which students are interacting with each other and the teacher in real-time and taking part in learning games.

 As Don Le, CEO and co-founder of Everest, shared, “Most online learning involves watching videos or listening to lectures, and students get bored easily.
 With our live online classes, students… feel a social bond.
 The experience feels really natural and fun.”

 At the onset of the crisis, Everest swung into action and took its research and development into overdrive, as it deployed its online-learning experience across all of its classes to support all of its grade 1–12 students.
-An astounding 98% of its students successfully transitioned to its online-learning solution.
+An astounding 98% of its students successfully transitioned to its online learning solution.